fadhilkurnia/distann/README.md

 - To clone a repository on git follow the steps here: `https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository`.
 You would need your Github username and create a token (settings -> Developer settings -> Personal Access Tokens -> Tokens -> Generate new token).

--When generating token make sure you toggle 'repo' on the select scopes section to allow you to have acess to the repo as it is private.
+- When generating token make sure you toggle 'repo' on the select scopes section to allow you to have acess to the repo as it is private.

 1. Compile the backend
     ```